Timing and Structure

 - Bonding in metals and semiconductors.
 Band gaps.
 Perodic table, Doping.

 - The electron as a particle, a pin-ball model for conduction.
 Mobility, saturated velocity.
 Worked examples.

 The MOSFET (Metal Oxide Semiconductor Field Effect Transistor) (4L)

 - Operating concepts of MOSFETs.
 Transit time.
 Switching speed.
 Gate control.

 - MESFETs vs MOSFETs.
 Why Si not GaAs.

 - Elementary discussion of Scaling and Moore's law.

-- Oxidation of silicon
+- Production of silicon and related materials

 Magnetic storage technology (1L)